Japanese occupation of Gyeongbokgung: Background

 Closely watching the events on the peninsula, the Japanese government had quickly become convinced that the rebellion would lead to Chinese intervention in Korea.
 As a result, soon after learning of the Korean government's request for Chinese military help, all Japanese warships in the vicinity were immediately ordered to Pusan and Chemulpo.
-By June 9, Japanese warships had consecutively called at Chemulpo and Pusan.
+By 9 June, Japanese warships had consecutively called at Chemulpo and Pusan.
 A formation of 420 sailors, selected from the crews of warships anchored in Chempulo, was immediately dispatched to Seoul, where they served as a temporary counterbalance to the Chinese troops camped at Asan.
-Simultaneously, a reinforced brigade of approximately 8,000 soldiers of the IJA 9th Infantry Brigade, also known as the Oshima Composite Brigade, under the command of General Ōshima Yoshimasa, was also dispatched to Chemulpo by June 27 and then to Yongsan.
+Simultaneously, a reinforced brigade of approximately 8,000 soldiers of the IJA 9th Infantry Brigade, also known as the Oshima Composite Brigade, under the command of General Ōshima Yoshimasa, was also dispatched to Chemulpo by 27 June and then to Yongsan.

-According to the Japanese, the Chinese government had violated the Convention of Tientsin by not informing the Japanese government of sending troops.
-Still, the Chinese claimed that Japan had approved the decision.
+According to the Japanese, the Chinese government had violated the Convention of Tientsin by not informing the Japanese government before sending troops to Korea.
+The Chinese claimed that Japan had approved the decision.
 The Japanese countered by sending an expeditionary force to Korea.
-The first 400 troops arrived on June 9 en route to Seoul, and 3,000 landed at Incheon on June 12.
+The first 400 troops arrived on 9 June en route to Seoul, and 3,000 landed at Incheon on 12 June.
 However, Japanese officials denied any intention to intervene.
 As a result, the Qing viceroy Li Hongzhang "was lured into believing that Japan would not wage war, but the Japanese prepared to act."
 The Qing government turned down Japan's suggestion for Japan and China to co-operate to reform the Korean government.
 Japanese Minister Plenipotentiary to Korea Ōtori Keisuke requested Gojong establish an electric cable between Hanseong and Busan for military use and a barracks to house their troops.
-They also demanded the withdrawal of Qing troops and cancel China-Korea Treaty of 1882 and other trade agreements concluded between them.
-The Joseon government rejected their requests and demanded Japan and the Qing withdraw their troops proclaiming they would push for reforms without them.
+They also demanded the withdrawal of Qing troops and cancellation of the China–Korea Treaty of 1882 and other trade agreements concluded between them.
+The Joseon government rejected their requests and demanded Japan and the Qing withdraw their troops, proclaiming that they would push for reforms without them.
 They established the Gyojeongcheong or the Board of Review and Rectification to carry out their program of reforms.